 Mission’s role as a major berry producer diminished after the Japanese-Canadian internment, and the town was forced to rely on other industries.
 The lumber and sawmill industry soon became prevalent, and Indo-Canadian entrepreneurs were able to take advantage of these opportunities.
-Soon, Mission was home to a number of men who were both important benefactors for the Indo-Canadian community, as Mission itself.
+Soon, Mission was home to a number of men who were both important benefactors for the Indo-Canadian community and Mission itself.

 In 1947, Indo-Canadians were finally given the right to vote, and the quota policies were expanded as well, allowing men to return to India to marry or bring their families over.
 Businessman Indar Singh Gill, owner of Indar Fuels, had not seen his wife and son since he had left his village via camel in 1930 when he was seventeen.
 He returned with his family by ship, docking in Hawaii where he bought his wife her first set of Western clothes.
 At that time, turbans and traditional Indian clothes were banned in some businesses, and the Indo-Canadian community felt the pressure to fit in.

 During the 1940s, many Indo-Canadian men established businesses in the Mission area.
 After WWII, approximately 15-20 sawmills were owned by Indo-Canadians.
 In the 1950s, Indar Singh Gill expanded his fuel company, Indar Fuels, and bought Fraser Valley Sawmills, where he employed 30-40 men.
 In 1964, a fire broke out and unfortunately the mill was lost but by this time many other Indo-Canadian entrepreneurs had been established.